 Anti-angiogenesis agents – Angiogenesis is the term given to the growth and development of blood vessels.
 Anti-angiogenesis drugs are designed to prevent such growth.
 Tumors are continually growing and need a constant blood supply to feed them.
 Anti-angiogenesis drugs, by inhibiting or preventing the growth of new vessels, literally starve growing tumors.
 These drugs received substantial publicity a few years ago but designing new agents, especially those that constitute an entirely unique biological approach, takes an immense amount of time to develop.
 These kidney cancer treatments remain experimental.

-To view an informative guide about kidney cancer treatment options being offered at the Cleveland Clinic, click one of the items at left.
+View our informative guide about kidney cancer treatment options being offered at Cleveland Clinic.

 It has been estimated that as many as 65 - 85% of cancers can be prevented through diet and lifestyle changes.
 Here are some ways you can decrease your risk factors and improve your chance of kidney cancer prevention: